Lem0nTree/FlowPilot/backend/README.md

-# FlowPilot Backend
+# Flowmatic Backend

-A Node.js/Express backend service for FlowPilot that provides Smart Scan functionality to discover and manage Flow Agents using the Find Labs API.
+A Node.js/Express backend service for Flowmatic that provides Smart Scan functionality to discover and manage Flow Agents using the Find Labs API.

 ## Features